-While developing inside you, #baby receives signals from the outside world.
+While developing inside you, Your Baby receives signals from the outside world.
 These signals are like little ‘postcards’ and the little one if this world is dangerous or safe or if food is plentiful or scarce.
-Knowing nothing else, #baby learns and develops accordingly.
+Knowing nothing else, Your Baby learns and develops accordingly.

-Here is a short introduction into the 9 months of pregnancy from the #baby ’s perspective.
+Here is a short introduction into the 9 months of pregnancy from the Your Baby ’s perspective.

 Month 1 (1st Trimester)